Frequently Asked Questions

 Most likely, yes.
 GeoCall works a bit differently internally, so the information we send to you will not be formatted exactly like EDEN.
 All the critical information will be there for a ticket, but the way your ticket management software imports that information will likely need to change.
-A priority for us is to get this information out to you as soon as it is available, and we will provide at least 90 days for you to make adjustments before we launch.
+A priority for us is to get this information out to you as soon as possible.
+We will have detailed information for you on our website on March 4th, providing 90 days for you to make adjustments before we launch..

 - Do we need to budget for resources next year to work on any automation needed to receive notifications from Georgia ?